Death is never a comfortable situation to face. The loss of a loved one. The tragedy of a sudden accident or a pervasive disease. Understanding death.

 - God breathed nishmat chayim into the first man’s nostrils.
 Chayim is plural referring to MORE than ONE life.
 Please revise using the link.

 - God told the man if he ate of the Tree of the Knowledge of Good and Evil, “you shall surely die.”
-This is doubled to reveal the certainty of death.
+Doubled to reveal the certainty of death.

 - Created from dust